-Digital interviewing has become a reality in today’s job market: a recent study showed that 6 out of 10 HR managers routinely use video conferencing tools to screen candidates, and that number is continuing to grow as VoIP and video conferencing tools gain traction across industries.
+Digital interviewing has become a reality in today’s job market: a recent study showed that 6 out of 10 HR managers routinely use video conferencing tools to screen candidates, and that number is continuing to grow as VoIP gains traction across industries.
+It’s easier than ever to add in the video elemet due to the advancements in technology along with a drop in costs.
+There are even several free video conferencing tools out there!
 To help you leverage this technology, GetVoIP has brought together nine industry leaders to share their insight into how candidates and companies can make the most of a video interview.
 Whether you’re searching for the perfect job or the perfect employee, their video interviewing tips can give you the edge you need to make a strong impression.

 Meet the HR Experts: First off, I’d like to thank each of our experts for graciously taking the time to answer our questions, and for sharing their invaluable knowledge and expertise with our readers.

 Kris Dunn (@Kris_Dunn) is an HR and recruitment specialist.
 He’s the Chief Human Resources Officer and partner at Kinetix, and the founder of two hugely popular industry blogs: The HR Capitalist, and Fistful of Talent.

 Stephen Robert Morse (@morsels) is a journalist and consultant, as well as acting Head of Marketing, Communications, and Advertising at Skillbridge, which brings together the best independent consulting talent and high-impact organizations looking for expert assistance.
 He blogs about digital media, consulting, and related issues at his personal website.